 You are currently viewing A Crisis Strategy Plan Is Better Than Hope

-You can’t hope your way out of a hurricane.
-Neither can you expect yourself out of a pandemic, civil unrest, a failure of your company’s quality assurance protocols, or an unexpected leadership team change?
-However, you can make plans.
+You can’t hope your way out of a natural disaster.
+The same goes for a pandemic, civil unrest, failures in your company’s quality assurance protocols, or unexpected changes in leadership.

 Here are three things your organization can do right away to build a crisis strategy plan: